meltoner/agrofelis/components/vehicle-covers/readme.md

 ![Plasma cut photo a](_figures/03_plasma_cut_a.jpg)

 To provide additional protection, a 3 mm black iron sheet was employed overlaying completely the battery compartment.
-The following schematic encodes the dimensions of the silhouette of the cover fabricated manually because it was too big for our DIY plasma cutter.
+The following schematic encodes the dimensions of the cover's silhouette fabricated manually because it was too big for our DIY plasma cutter.

 ![Battery cover 3 mm schematic](_figures/04-battery-cover-3mm.png)